liquibase/liquibase-couchbase/spring-boot-starter-liquibase-couchbase-test/README.md

    - At first, you need to choose branch from which you want to create dependency and put to local repository for test purpose.
 When you chose the branch create jar (dependency) of it <br/>
    To do this, **execute** `mvn clean install` command in the root of the **spring-boot-starter-liquibase-couchbase** module through CLI or using IDE.
    Make sure that in `pom.xml` of **spring-boot-test-project** the `spring-boot-starter-liquibase-couchbase` dependency has the correct version of our created dependency.
-2) Change the properties (URL, username, password for the Couchbase database and path to changelog file) in the `src\main\resources\liquibase.properties`
+2) Change the properties (URL, username, password for the Couchbase database and path to changelog file) in the `src\main\resources\application.properties`
 3) Write changelog files into the `src\main\resources\db\changelog` directory
 4) Run CouchbaseLiquibaseStarterTest class